If you’re confused about CPD you’re not alone, says Lindsay Taylor

 - Think about joining a local EA networking group where you can learn and network with other EAs and take inspiration from visiting business experts and trainers.
 My blog has an up-to-date list of UK & Ireland networks.
 A global list is here.

 - Read industry magazines and articles to keep up to date with events in your area and what’s going on in your industry sector.
-Executive Secretary Magazine has a comprehensive list of training and networking events taking place globally – many of which are free to attend if you don’t have the backing and funding of your management team or organisation.
+Executive Support Magazine has a comprehensive list of training and networking events taking place globally – many of which are free to attend if you don’t have the backing and funding of your management team or organisation.
 I do recognise that one of the challenges for you as EAs is the lack of support and funding that’s available to you in your organisations and I address this in more detail below.

 - Look up The Institute of Administrative Management (IAM), the oldest professional body for business and administrative managers in the UK.
 The IAM prides itself on a CPD Programme that promotes excellence and professionalism and features an incredibly useful article and log on its website.
 You can use the log in its entirety or as a template for designing your own CPD document.